Hero image with Pittsburgh background https://pittplusme.org/study/1878

 WHAT PARTICIPANTS CAN EXPECT

 Participation lasts about one year and involves completing questionnaires, performing online writing activities, and using an electronic pill bottle.
-Some participants will also be asked to have an fMRI (functional magnetic resonance imaging).
+Participants will also be asked to have an fMRI (functional magnetic resonance imaging).

 IRB: STUDY2019_00000313